kolplattformen/embedded-api/hjarntorget.md

 # Hjärntorget
 The below headings describe some endpoints that can be used to fetch information from Hjärntorget.
 In order to query and post to any of the endpoints described the user must already have a session with Hjärntorget.
 There is some documentation around accessible endpoints that return json at: https://hjarntorget.goteborg.se/api/

+Note that the below is only really valid for a sample size of 1 school + 1 preschool.
+Other schools & preschools might have entierly different setups in how they send messages & updates to parents.

 ## Fetching the logged in user
 Making a get request to `https://hjarntorget.goteborg.se/api/core/current-user` when logged in gets information about the logged in user.